diwise/.github/profile/README.md

 diwise was made with the intention of delivering a modular, open-source IoT and City Information platform that uses standardised data and information models (FIWARE and NGSI-LD) for increased accessibility, and to inspire and enable cross-organisational collaboration.
 To learn more about diwise in Swedish, check out <a href="https://diwise.se/">diwise.se</a>.

 ### Repositories
 Configuration repositories can be found by adding *-config* at the end of the repository name.
+Refer to our main repository for instructions on how to run diwise, or to our [github pages](https://pages.github.com/diwise).

 <div align="center">
 <table>